bancolombia/scaffold-clean-architecture/docs/docs/tasks/5-generate-entry-point.md

 ## Usage Example for MCP (Model Context Protocol)

-The **`mcp`** entry point type generates a reactive MCP server with Tools, Resources, and Prompts capabilities, based on Spring AI 1.1.0+.
+The **`mcp`** entry point type generates a reactive MCP server with Tools, Resources, and Prompts capabilities, based on Spring AI.

 ### Basic Command